What Is the Red in Steak?

 Myoglobin’s Role in Muscle Tissue

 Myoglobin is a water-soluble protein found in muscle cells.
-And think of it as a backup oxygen tank for muscles.
-When oxygen is present, myoglobin binds to it and turns red.
+Because of that, think of it as a backup oxygen tank for muscles.
 Its job is to store oxygen and release it when needed.
+Worth adding: when oxygen is present, myoglobin binds to it and turns red.
 Without oxygen, it turns a darker shade or even brown.

-This is why freshly cut meat is bright red.
-The myoglobin is full of oxygen.
-That said, as time passes, oxygen depletes, and the color shifts.
+At its core, why freshly cut meat is bright red.
 That’s normal.
 But if the meat sits too long, other bacteria can start breaking down the tissue, leading to spoilage.
+As time passes, oxygen depletes, and the color shifts.
+The myoglobin is full of oxygen.
 That’s when you get slimy textures or off smells.

 Factors That Affect Meat Color